Skip to main content

 How do I swap USDC for USDT?

-1. Approve DollarStore to spend your USDC
+1. Approve the DollarStore contract to spend USDC

 2. Call swap(USDC, USDT, amount, true)

-What happens if reserves are empty?
+What happens if supply is empty?

-You have options:
+Users have options:

 • Revert the transaction (aggregator mode only)